j13z/es6-browser-boilerplate/README.md

 - Run `npm install`

 - The app source code lives in the [`app`](https://github.com/j13z/es6-boilerplate/tree/master/app) directory, the build goes to `dist`.
-Write your app with ES6 modules and Sass, build it with gulp
+Import other modules from `app/app.js`

-- Use `gulp serve` to run a development web server with automatic reloading via BrowserSync. (`app/index.html` won’t work in your browser.)
+- Use `gulp serve` to run a development web server with automatic reloading via BrowserSync (`app/index.html` won’t work in your browser)

 Three files will be served via HTTP (from the `dist` directory):